 These additional costs are unavoidable throughout much of the Maldives.
 Other resorts charge much more.
 And no matter whether you stay one night or two weeks, the cost doesn't change.
 Then there's food and drink throughout your stay, which is spendy too.

 So will the Marriott Le Méridien Maldives be worth it?
-There’s no question that 35,000 points per night for a brand new resort in the Maldives is a bargain.
-Especially when that 35,000 points can get you an overwater villa.
+There's no question that 35,000 points per night for a brand new resort in the Maldives is a bargain.

 But with the high costs and the difficulty of getting to the Maldives, many travelers would much rather splurge for the ultra-high-end property like the St. Regis Maldives Vommuli – another Marriott property that clocks in at more than double the cost in points.